practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/README.md

 # Two branches of Functional Programming (FP): pure and impure

 I came to the conclusion that there must be two major branches of Functional Programming languages.
-The older one, going back to **Lisp** and including **Scheme** and all related (modern) dialects.
+The older one, going back to **Lisp** and including **Scheme** and its related dialects.
 And then there must be a different one that led to languages like **OCaml** and **Haskell** for example.

 OCaml (since 1996) goes back to Caml (Categorical Abstract Machine Language), which has been implemented in 1984 (https://caml.inria.fr/resources/doc/faq/general.en.html), which means that Caml is about 6 years older than Haskell, which has been first published in 1990: https://dl.acm.org/doi/10.1145/1238844.1238856